Clay Face Mask: Cocoa & Espresso

 Known for its purifying abilities, Bentonite extracts oil and dirt, unclogs and shrinks pores, and targets blemishes with its antibacterial properties.
 After doing its job detoxifying, Bentonite Clay infuses skin with minerals like calcium, magnesium, potassium, and silicon, all important components that help keep skin in good health!

-ORGANIC COCOA - Loaded with antioxidants, powdered Cocoa limits the production of free radicals that can damage skin cells and speed up the aging process.
-Because of its high levels of caffeine and theobromine, Cocoa Powder can boost blood flow, which assists in the growth of new cells while tightening skin and reducing puffiness.
-Cocoa Powder is chock full of Vitamin E and minerals such as Calcium, Potassium and Zinc, which promote collagen production and healthy cell development, giving skin a smooth, youthful appearance.
+ORGANIC COCOA - Loaded with antioxidants, powdered Cocoa can may limit the production of free radicals that can damage skin cells and speed up the aging process.
+Because of its high levels of caffeine and theobromine, Cocoa Powder can boost blood flow, which assists in the growth of new cells while tightening skin, reducing puffiness, and creating a youthful glow.
+Cocoa Powder is chock full of Vitamin E and minerals such as Calcium, Potassium and Zinc, which help promote collagen production and healthy cell development, giving skin a smooth, youthful appearance.

 ORGANIC ESPRESSO - Do you love the way coffee gives you a boost in the morning?
 Well, it does the same thing for your skin!
 When applied topically, coffee stimulates blood flow, allowing the skin to appear bright, radiant and awake.
 Because caffeine constricts the skin, coffee gives your complexion a firm, tight appearance, while reducing puffiness.
 Coffee also has astringent properties, which aid in the shrinking of pores and regulation of sebum.
 The fine grind of Espresso offers a mild exfoliation that gently sloughs off dirt, oil and bacteria.